underground-software/ILKD_course_materials/index.md

 |Peer Review Deadline|EOD Sunday, 28 December 2025|
 |Final Submission Deadline|EOD Tuesday, 30 December 2025|

-*All due dates are 23:59 IST on the day stated*
+*All due dates are 23:59 IST on the day stated in the table above*

 ### 1\.
 Overview